 2. Therapies you receive.

-Rehabs proved a set of therapies such as aroma therapy, spa, acupuncture, etc. Some of these therapies are paid extra, so always ask the staff what’s included in your program.
+Rehabs proved a set of therapies such as aroma therapy, spa, acupuncture, etc. Some of these therapies are charged as extra services, so always ask the staff what’s included in your program.

 Local-based, and standard programs are cheaper that rehabs located on islands, resorts, or far-away places.